 ACAPS is collaborating with IOM’s Needs and Population Monitoring (NPM) project since December 2017, and have established an Analysis Hub in Cox’s Bazar.
 The Hub supports operational actors by producing analytical briefs, and provides stakeholders with an overview of the situation through regular updates and specialized thematic products.

-Learn more about the ACAPS - NPM Analysis Hub.
+Learn more about COVID-19 Explained and the ACAPS - NPM Analysis Hub.

-If you are interested in the reports produced by the hub, please subscribe to the ACAPS Cox's Bazar mailing list.
+If you are interested in the work produced by the hub, please subscribe to the ACAPS Cox's Bazar mailing list.